unboundedmarket/ai-sc-explainer-models/README.md

-# LLM Cardano Smart Contracts Explainer
+# AI Explainer Models

-Welcome to the **UnboundedMarket Cardano Smart Contracts Explainer**!
+Welcome to the **AI Explainer Models**!
 This repository hosts our language models fine-tuned to explain Cardano smart contracts.

-For details about the interface for visualizing and browsing the repositories, visit:
+For details about the interface for visualizing and browsing the contracts, visit:
 [**AI Smart Contract Explainer Interface**](https://github.com/unboundedmarket/ai-sc-explainer-interface).

 ## Overview